sage-code/eve/manual/overview.md

 * End of line comments are ending after new line;

 ## Attributes
 One module can have multiple attributes usually declared at beginning of the module.
-Attributes start with "." and are used by the compiler to establish general settings for a particular module.
+Attributes start with ".".

 **examples**
 ```